14 Best B2B Cold Email Templates to Get Your Leads' Attention

 send-now-hubspot-sales-bar

-What makes this email effective is that it shows that you have a pulse on what's happening in your industry and are genuinely interested in the success of your prospect.
-By showcasing your knowledge — and it has helped other clients with the same problem — you establish credibility with your prospect.
+What makes this email effective is that it shows that you have a pulse on what's happening in your industry and are genuinely interested in your prospect's success.
+You also establish credibility with your prospect by showcasing your knowledge — and how it has helped other clients with the same problem.

 11. B2B Email Template to Land a Meeting with Anyone